Standardized Testing

 - 29 or higher on the English or Reading sections of the ACT.

-If you meet one or more of the criteria above, you have fulfilled Barnard's English Language Proficiency Requirement, but will still be required to submit either SAT or ACT scores; however, please note that if you are a first-year or transfer student applying for the 2020-2024 admissions cycles, you may choose to not submit SAT/ACT scores under our temporary test-optional policy (see above).
-After you apply, please email admissions@barnard.edu to have your English Language Proficiency Requirement waived if it has not already been waived in your Applicant Status Portal.
+If you meet one or more of the criteria above, you have fulfilled Barnard's English Language Proficiency Requirement.
+You may choose to submit or not submit SAT/ACT scores under our temporary test-optional policy (see above).
+After you apply, please complete the English Language Proficiency Requirement waiver form in the applicant portal if it has not already been waived.

 If you do not meet the criteria above, you will be required to submit TOEFL, IELTS, or DET scores.
 In addition to the English Language Proficiency policy details above, Barnard College will accept official results from the TOEFL iBT Home Edition or the IELTS Indicator while these options remain in place in response to the COVID-19 pandemic and only until ETS and IELTS resume local testing center operations.
 The most competitive candidates for admission generally receive a score of 7.5 or higher on the IELTS, a TOEFL score of 105 or higher, or a 135 or higher on the Duolingo English Test.
 Please note that we do not accept the TOEFL Essentials test nor do we consider TOEFL's MyBest score.